-3.2.1 When the facility is found with no non-compliance observation or with only minor non-compliance observation, the facility shall be considered to be operating at an acceptable level of compliance with these guidelines.

-- 3.2.2 In case of minor non-compliance observation, the facility will be required to prepare and implement Corrective Action and Preventive Action (CAPA) that will be followed up during the next inspection. - 3.2.3 When there are minor and less than six (<6) major non-compliance observations from different six quality systems namely, pharmaceutical quality; production; facilities and equipment; laboratory control; materials; and packaging and labelling systems, the facility shall be considered to be operating at an acceptable level of compliance with these guidelines after submission, assessment and deemed to have successfully implemented the CAPA. - 3.2.4 When there are six or more (≥6) major non-compliance observations from different quality systems, the facility shall be considered to be operating at an unacceptable level of compliance with these guidelines. - 3.2.5 When there are one or more critical non-compliance observations, the facility is considered to be operating at an unacceptable level of compliance with these guidelines GMP. - 3.2.6 When the facility is deemed to be operating at an unacceptable level of compliance with these GMP guidelines, another inspection will be required.
-Therefore, the applicant will be required to reapply for re-inspection. - 3.2.7 When non-compliances are observed in the manufacturing facility, the inspector has to recommend to the Authority appropriate regulatory action to be taken as stipulated in Annex II of these guidelines.
+- 3.2.1 The status of GMP compliance should be determined by the nature and number of identified deficiencies; - 3.2.2 When there are no deficiencies, the facility shall be deemed to be GMP compliant; - 3.2.3 When there are minor deficiencies, the facility shall be considered to be operating at an acceptable level of compliance with GMP guidelines.
+However, the facility shall be required to prepare and implement a Corrective Action and Preventive Action (CAPA) plan, which will be followed up during the next inspection; - 3.2.4 When there are minor deficiencies and less than six (6) major deficiencies, the facility will be considered to be operating at an unacceptable level of GMP compliance.
+The facility shall be required to prepare and submit CAPA plan within 30 calendar days, then submit evidence of implementation within 60 calendar days from the date of the report covering letter - 3.2.5 When there is one or more critical deficiencies, or six (6) or more major deficiencies, the facility shall be considered to be operating at an unacceptable level of compliance with GMP guidelines.
+In this case, the applicant will be required to apply for re-inspection; and - 3.2.6 When there is non-compliance, the inspector shall recommend the appropriate regulatory action to the Authority, as specified in Annex II of this Guideline.